SEN Education Support Staff

 We are recruiting experienced SEN Education Support Staff in Norwich to join our books for ongoing contract work across schools and residential settings.
 These roles offer consistency and continuity and are not day-to-day supply positions.
 If you are a Learning Support Assistant/ SEN Teaching Assistant or a SEN Higher Level Teaching Assistant we would love to hear from you.

-This is an excellent opportunity for reliable, knowledgeable and compassionate SEN professionals who are passionate about supporting children and young people with special educational needs (SEN) and social, emotional and mental health (SEMH) needs in the Norwich area.
+This is an excellent opportunity for reliable, knowledgeable and compassionate SEN professionals who are passionate about supporting children and young people with special educational needs (SEN) and social, emotional and mental health (SEMH) needs in the Norwich area (other areas in Norfolk also available).

 About the SEN Education Support Role: